heysh/Tag-Editor/README.md

 ## Notice

 This program is only to be used in the case where the purchaser has changed their name, or their email address.
-Misuse of this software is not condoned.
+I am not responsible for any misuse of this software.